 MF values shall be calculated from the ROW centerline out to a distance of 300 feet on each side of the centerline, at intervals of 25 feet, including at the edge of the ROW.
-In accordance with industry practice, the calculation shall be done at the location of maximum line sag (typically midspan), and shall provide MF values at 1 meter above ground level, with the assumption of flat terrain and balanced currents.
+In accordance with industry practice, the calculation shall be done at the location of maximum line sag (typically mid-span), and shall provide MF values at 1 meter above ground level, with the assumption of flat terrain and balanced currents.
 The calculations shall assume "all lines in" and projected load growth five years beyond the time the lines are expected to be put into operation, and shall include changes to the electric system approved by the Council and the Independent System Operator - New England.

 As part of this determination, the applicant shall provide the locations of, and anticipated MF levels encompassing, residential areas, private or public schools, licensed child day care facilities, licensed youth camps, or public playgrounds within 300 feet of the proposed transmission line.
-The Council, at its discretion, may order the field measurement of post-construction MF values in select areas, as appropriate.
+The Council, at its discretion, may order the field measurement of post-construction MF values in select areas, as appropriate, and compare and contrast projected values with actual measured values.